pgceddy/DeepSpacePlanner/README.md

 ### Basic Workflow

-1. Open the app in Safari on your iPad or iPhone
+1. Open the app in Safari/Chrome on your iPad or iPhone
 1. Grant compass and motion sensor permissions when prompted
 1. Point the device camera at the region of sky you want to explore
 1. Adjust the **FOV** and **MAG** sliders to match your session goals